Problems We Found In Durham, North Carolina Drinking Water

 Lead In Durham Drinking Water

-Lead enters Durham consumer's tap water through older lead service pipes and lead-containing plumbing.
+Lead enters Durham drinking water through older lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as in Flint, Michigan), lead leaches into drinking water and reaches toxic levels.
 Recent analysis for lead in Durham tap water found 90th percentile concentrations of 3 parts per billion.
 Although the Action Level for lead is 15 ppb, both the EPA and CDC recognize that there is no such thing safe levels of lead.
 Of course, federal regulations cannot take into account levels measured at an individual tap.

 Disinfection Byproducts (DBPs) In Durham Drinking Water

 DBPs are a category of emerging contaminants formed when chlorine-based disinfectants combine with naturally-occurring organic matter.
 While these chemicals are not well regulated, the EPA has explicitly stated that they are linked to an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
 Both regulated types of DBPs (total trihalomethanes and haloacetic acids 5) are elevated in Durham drinking water.

 Use Of Chloramine In Durham Tap Water

 While many cities use chlorine as their primary disinfectant, Durham’s water is disinfected with chloramine, made by combining chlorine and ammonia.
 Chloramine is the frequent culprit when customers report a “bad taste” in their tap water, and unlike chlorine will not fade away if left in the fridge overnight.
 The recent chloramine running annual average for Durham was 2 parts per million.
 Most one-size-fits-all water filters use filtration media that don’t adequately remove chloramine, but the filters that Hydroviv builds for Durham use special filtration media that are purpose-built to remove chloramine as well.